griba2001/urweb-aatree/README.md

                      end) = struct ... end
 ```

-factoring out the "ord item" constraint from the methods signature.
+we factor out the "ord item" constraint from the methods signature.

 ####Example: